beccabeastly/Smart_Contracts_Solidity/README.md

 # Code Footnotes

-Deploy and Deposit Wei: The contract will show how much Wei is not in the account balance
+Deploy and Deposit Wei: The contract will show how much Wei is now in the the account balance
 ![deposit](https://github.com/beccabeastly/Smart_Contracts_Solidity/blob/main/deposited_wei.png)

 Contract Calls: shows the functions that were called